sethcmorrow/xtalk-ide/Documentation/guides/LiveCode Data Grid.md

 of.
 You don't have to worry about customization right now though because a Data Grid table can display plain text just fine.
 Let's test it out.

-As with all controls in LiveCode you can open the Data Grid's **Property Inspector** three ways.
+As with all controls in OpenXTalk you can open the Data Grid's **Property Inspector** three ways.

 Select the data grid in question and then:

 1. Go to the **Object** menu and select the **Object Inspector** item
 2. Right (central) click on the data grid and select **Property Inspector** from the popup
 3. Double click on the data grid itself.

 So, open the **Property Inspector** for the data grid you have just dragged onto the card.

 1. Switch to the **Contents** pane of the **Property Inspector**.
 2. Type or paste some tab delimited text into the field.
 Click out of the field or press ***cntrl-return*** to save the text you entered.

 ![](images/datagrid-table-inspector-text.png)